Colonial history of the United States: Chesapeake society

 Horse racing was the main event.
 The typical farmer did not own a horse in the first place, and racing was a matter for gentlemen only, but ordinary farmers were spectators and gamblers.
-Selected slaves often became skilled horse trainers.
-Horse racing was especially important for knitting together the gentry.
 The race was a major public event designed to demonstrate to the world the superior social status of the gentry through expensive breeding, training, boasting, and gambling, and especially winning the races themselves.
 Historian Timothy Breen explains that horse racing and high-stakes gambling were essential to maintaining the status of the gentry.
 When they publicly bet a large sum on their favorite horse, it told the world that competitiveness, individualism, and materialism were the core elements of gentry values.

-Historian Edmund Morgan (1975) argues that Virginians in the 1650s and for the next two centuries turned to slavery and a racial divide as an alternative to class conflict.
-"Racism made it possible for white Virginians to develop a devotion to the equality that English republicans had declared to be the soul of liberty."
-That is, white men became politically much more equal than was possible without a population of low-status slaves.

 By 1700, the Virginia population reached 70,000 and continued to grow rapidly from a high birth rate, low death rate, importation of slaves from the Caribbean, and immigration from Britain, Germany, and Pennsylvania.
 The climate was mild; the farm lands were cheap and fertile.